dx-games-1339/ironbound/human-verified/docs_v30.md

   name:                 string,
   type:                 string,     // see Section 8.4.2
   size:                 number,
-  discoverValue:        number,     // 0–4; controls the scale of faction_visibility_max
+  _discoverabilityLevel: number,  // 0–4; controls the scale of visibilityCeiling
   visibilityValue:      number,   // 0–4; controls starting position on the visibility spectrum
   visibility:           number,   // rolled at spawn; faction visibility initialised to this on zone entry
-  upperBoundVisibility: number,     // rolled at spawn; hard ceiling for all faction visibility values
+  visibilityCeiling:    number,   // rolled at spawn; hard ceiling for all faction visibility values
   goldValueMin:         number,
   goldValueMax:         number,
   tags:                 [ Tag ],